 Damilola can support children and families in transition, including young people moving to and between placements, returning home, being adopted, or moving to independence.
 Damilola has work experience in assisting young people with challenging behaviours transitioning from care home to move into supported living and living independently.
 Damilola believes that the best way in supporting a child/ren is to assess and assist them so that they able to live a healthy and empowered lifestyle.

-Damilola understands the cultural differences and awareness of how to carry out social work with children and young people from diverse backgrounds and support foster carers with their roles and responsibilities.
-With her combined placement, work and life experiences,
+Damilola understands cultural differences and awareness of how to carry out social work with children and young people from diverse backgrounds and supports foster carers with their roles and responsibilities.

 Supervising Social Worker - Elliot King Davies